whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 Authorities may also audit the taxes of activists to force them to waste huge amounts of time.
 In 2022, American Matt Taibbi was busily exposing documents showing how the US government pressured a social media company to censor content.
 Three weeks later, the US federal tax authority (IRS) opened an investigation of Taibbi.
 Fortunately, powerful politicians contacted the IRS on Taibbi's behalf, and the IRS agents decided Taibbi didn't owe any taxes after all.

 Authorities may also take a more direct approach to thwarting social activism: simply murder the social activists.
-Famous examples include Jesus Christ and Martin Luther King Jr. Jesus Christ had consistently advocated breaking the law to feed and heal people who needed it, and he even attacked moneylenders for profiting in the Temple.
+Famous social activists include Jesus Christ and Martin Luther King Jr. Jesus Christ had consistently broke the law to feed and heal people who needed it, and he even attacked moneylenders for profiting in the Temple.
 He associated with many Zealots, known for resisting Roman rule, including having at least one Zealot among his disciples.
-Finally he was arrested and nailed to a cross and left to die in public.
-It was normal for Roman authorities to publicly torture revolutionaries to death in order to scare everyone else into submission.
+He kept serving his people in the deepest ways he could, knowing he would be killed for it.
+Finally the authorities arrested and nailed him to a cross and left him to die in public.
+It was normal for Roman authorities to publicly torture revolutionaries to death with crucifiction in order to scare everyone else into submission.

-The US government's killing of Martin Luther King Jr offers another example.
-King lead or supported many civil rights efforts in the United States in the 1950s and 1960s to improve the treatment of black people.
+The death of Martin Luther King Jr offers another example.
+King lead or supported many civil rights efforts in the United States to improve the treatment of black people in the 1950s and 1960s.
 Over time, he also took a stand against imperialism, even acknowledging the hypocrisy of the US attacking the Vietnamese while claiming to value democracy.

 On April 4, 1968, a sniper murdered Martin Luther King Jr. The government arrested and convicted James Earl Ray for this act, but a great deal of evidence indicated that someone else had actually killed Martin Luther King Jr.